dwindsor/dwindsor.github.io/_posts/2016-10-07-hardened-atomic.md

 inside of `atomic_t` cannot be overflowed.

 A key point to remember about HARDENED\_ATOMIC is that, once enabled, it protects all users of `atomic_t` without any additional code changes.
-This widespread coverage leads to another issue: `atomic_t` is badly misused.
-It is used in many contexts in which an atomic datatype is not necessarily needed: statistical counters, for example.
+The protection provided by HARDENED\_ATOMIC is not "opt-in": since `atomic_t` is so widely misused, it must be protected as-is.
+HARDENED\_ATOMIC protects all users of `atomic_t` and `atomic_long_t` against overflow.
+New users wishing to use atomic types, but not needing protection against overflows, should use the new types introduced by this series: `atomic_wrap_t` and `atomic_long_wrap_t`.

 #### Detect/Mitigate
 The core mechanism of HARDENED\_ATOMIC can be viewed as a bipartite process: